ysengoku/Docker-HexChat-MacOS/README.md

-# Docker HexChat for macOS
+# HexChat for macOS using Docker

 This repository provides a Docker-based environment to run **HexChat** on macOS.
 Since HexChat is no longer supported on macOS, this project enables you to use HexChat via Docker while maintaining a graphical user interface (GUI).
 It is specifically designed for IRC server testing and related development.